 We gathered all of our paperwork, had sessions with our caseworker, had our home visit, and after six weeks, our domestic home study was complete.
 It was time to start the process of international adoption.
 We had already filed our preliminary paperwork with INS.
 We then had to provide them with a copy of our home study as well as family photos.
 Once we received approval from INS, we sent the paperwork to our international adoption agency.

-Our international adoption agency was World Child in Silver Springs, MD.
-They received our INS approval in early June 1996.
-On June 25, 1996 we got the news that our son had been born.
+Our international adoption agency received our INS approval in early June 1996.
+On June 25, 1996, we got the news that our son had been born.
 Jose (aka David) was born on June 23, 1996.
 I cried like a baby.
 I called John, my mom, my brothers, John’s family, friends, and anyone else who would listen.

 David’s birth mom was 13 years old and unprepared to raise a child.
 David was placed with a foster family in Guatemala as soon as he left the hospital.
 His foster family consisted of his foster mom, foster dad, and four foster brothers, ages seven through seventeen.
 They all fell madly in love with this wonderful, social baby.